dac-2020/awebp/README.md

 - how to stop non block things // how to stop interval :: SANAM or ME (clearInterval())
 - what can be the problem with `Async block or Non Blocking Code`.

+# Bootstrap

+- What is boostrap
+  -- CSS Framework
+  -- Its Super Easy to learn.
+  -- It consist of reusable style; that means lot of CSS classes.

+- Basic Reusable Classes Provided By Bootstrap.
+  -- container, container-fluid
+  -- row, col

+# Rule 1 :: Linking the Boostrap in the Program.

+- Link the Bootstrap in your html.
+- Add the meta tag; with the help of website.

+# Rule 2

+- Put Everything Under
+  `container || container-fluid`
+  `row, col`

+## colors classes

+`primary, seconday, info, success, warning, danger, light, dark` -- bg-primary
+-- bg-secondary
+-- bg-info
+-- bg-success
+-- bg-warning
+-- bg-danger
+-- bg-light
+-- bg-dark

+-- text-primary
+-- text-secondary
+-- text-info
+-- text-success
+-- text-warning
+-- text-danger
+-- text-light
+-- text-dark

+-- mt, mb, ml, mr
+-- pt, pb, pl, pr

+- Why?
+  -- Creating Layout (we can create with flex; somehow it is not easy.)
+  -- Making Elements (Webpage) beautiful.
+  -- Default Styling of an Element

+- Advantage
+  -- Responsive
+  -- In Build Classes
+  -- Consistency
+- Disadvantage
+  -- Size

 # Day 8

 - Chrome Dev Tools